top of page

 8. Homemade muffin or slice.
 Try my cherry muffins, choc surprise muffins or carrot cake bars

-10. Roasted fava beans.
+10. Roasted fava beans or chickpeas.
 The Happy Snack Co make great ones.

 You will notice that I didn't include portion sizes.
-That's because this differs for everyone based on individual energy requirements, hunger level experienced on the day and health goals.
+That's because portion sizes differ for everyone based on individual energy requirements, hunger level experienced on the day, physical activity and health goals.
 If you are trying to manage your weight, portion size is something I recommend you review as it is very easy to get into the habit of "grazing" if you are really busy or bored rather than sitting down and having a dedicated snack.

-It is also important to note, that although the snacks I listed above are "healthier" in that they contain more wholefood options and are focused on higher fibre and protein content, that doesn't mean you can't snack on less nutrient dense foods such as biscuits, crisps or chocolate.
-I am an advocate that no food needs to be removed from your diet, but the quality and quantity of the food choices you make are important.
+It is also important to note, that although the snacks I listed above are "healthier" in that they contain more wholefood options, are focused on higher fibre and protein content and minimal ultra-processed ingredients, that doesn't mean you cannot snack on less nutrient dense foods such as biscuits, crisps or chocolate.
+I am an advocate that no food needs to be removed from your diet, but the consistency of the quality and quantity of your food choices is important.

-Biscuits, crisps or chocolate might be the "healthiest" option for someone with high energy requirements post surgery, undergoing medical treatment which reduces appetite, or for people on a weight restoration journey.
-See our blog on Managing Poor Appetite for more tips!
+Biscuits, crisps or chocolate might even be the "healthiest" option for someone with high energy requirements post surgery, undergoing medical treatment which reduces appetite, or for people on a weight restoration journey or healing their relationship with food (and working on breaking food fears of food rules).

 This is why I will always recommend individual advice when it comes to your health.
 What works for you might not work for someone else.